acappiello/epaxos/README.md

 The current goal is to simulate the fast path commit.
 So, for now, nothing will ever generate a dependency.

-Communication between replicas is currently buggy and will be fixed ASAP.

 Not Yet Implemented
 -------------------